-Let me ask you something: As a farmer, a rancher, a municipality, a college or whatever role you have, would you consider buying a quarter-century-old piece of machinery to do an important job for you?
+Let me ask you something: As a farmer, a rancher, a municipality, a college or whatever role you have, would you consider buying a quarter-century-old piece of machinery that has already had a hard life to do an important job for you?

 On all these levels, it’s pretty clear that an ancient Japanese mini truck that’s already at least a quarter century old, and likely has high mileage as well, is not going to be that kind of reliable tool you need.